 Bring 9 cups of water to a rapid boil in a saucepan or enamel coffee pot.

-Meanwhile, stir together ground coffee, remaining 1/4 cup water, and egg in a small bowl or measuring cup.
+While waiting for water to boil, you must stir together the ground coffee, remaining 1/4 cup water, and egg in a small bowl or measuring cup.

-When water is boiling, carefully pour in the egg-coffee mixture, turning down the heat if necessary to prevent it from boiling over.
+When the water is boiling, carefully pour in the egg and coffee mixture, turning down the heat if necessary to prevent it from boiling over.
 Boil for 3 minutes.
-(You’ll see that the coffee grounds will gradually bind together into a single mass that floats at the top of the pot.)
+You’ll see that the coffee grounds gradually bind together into a single mass that floats at the top of the pot.

 Immediately remove the pot from heat and pour in 1 cup cold water.
-Let the coffee sit for 10 minutes; the “lump” of grounds will settle to the bottom of the pot.
+Let the coffee sit for 10 minutes.
+The grounds will settle to the bottom of the pot.

-Pour through a fine-meshed sieve or strainer into cups and serve.
-The flavor of the coffee grows stronger, without becoming bitter, the longer that it simmers.
+Pour coffee through a fine-meshed sieve or strainer into cups and serve.
+The longer that it simmers, the flavor grows stronger without becoming bitter.